-Students should NOT plan to defend their theses during Intersession or Summer, when faculty are often off campus and not paid.
+Students should NOT plan to defend their theses during Intersession or Summer, when faculty are often off campus and are not paid for their work.
 Students must consult with their thesis adviser and committee in advance of planning a summer graduation date and must petition for approval to do so.